napagroup/grape-ui-react/src/elements/form/SelectField/Readme.md

-`<SelectField>` is our basic select cotrol.
+`<SelectField>` is our basic select control.
 It was built on top of [React Select](http://react-select.com).
 All props that were introduced by 🍇UI as well as some important existing can be found in the props table above, but for a full list of props that come with React Select, visit [React Select's Props list](https://react-select.com/props).

 > <small>**NOTE:** All examples below will demonstrate both Outlined and Filled views for each example.</small>